Tag Archives: Mercedes-Benz

 Source: Mercedes-Benz

-Since the new formula specified so few limitations to coachwork, the open body in the shape of a W 196 R torpedo was chosen.
-Low and wide, its smoothly curved body featured a wide open-mouth grille, cooling vents on the rear shoulders, and character lines across the tops of the front wheel arches.
+However, since it was specified with few limitations to coachwork, Mercedes-Benz chose an open body in the shape of a W 196 R torpedo.
 This body, also known as Streamliner or Stromlinienwagen, was made in limited quantity by the racing department out of Elektron magnesium alloy, providing a shell even lighter than aluminum for a total weight of just over 88 pounds.

-At the end of the season, Fangio was champion and Moss finished second.
+At the end of the 1955 season, Fangio was champion and Moss finished second.
 In two seasons, the model won three championships in two different racing series, demonstrating Mercedes-Benz’s dominance in Formula 1 racing.
+After retiring from racing, the car remained part of the collection until 1969, when it was donated to the Indianapolis Motor Speedway Museum.

 Source: RM Sotheby’s